 - Avoid semi-transparent designs

-We recommend to use solid colors or simulate semi-transparency with by halftoning.
+We recommend using solid colors or simulating semi-transparency by halftoning.
 This as semi-transparent graphics (or elements with lowered opacity) don't print well with direct-to-garment printing. in DTG printing.

 - Create designs with the necessary resolution (DPI)

 Ensure that your print files have high enough resolution.
-Just increasing the number of pixels / resolution won't result in a better print.
-Best approach is to recreate the design with the necessary resolution.
+Just increasing the number of pixels/resolution won't result in a better print.
+The best approach is to recreate the design with the necessary resolution.
 The ideal resolution is 300dpi.

 - Use transparency for better-looking designs